ROVER AND STERLING

 Along with the facelift, the JDM line also added a new engine option: a turbocharged version of the 1,996 cc (122 cu. in.)
 C20A.

 Back in 1983, Honda had returned to Formula 1 as an engine builder, finding great success with a small-displacement turbocharged V-6.
 Honda advertising implied that the Legend’s V-6 was descended from that F1 engine, although any real connection between the production V-6 and the 80-degree, 1.5-liter (91 cu. in.), iron-block racing engines was remote.
-(Author Masaaki Sato says Honda actually selected the V-6 layout for the racing engines to tie into the already-in-development production V-6 rather than the other way around.)
-Nonetheless, the F1 program had nonetheless given Honda R&D considerable experience with turbocharging, something Honda had used very little in its production engines.
+(According to author Masaaki Sato, Honda actually selected the V-6 layout for the racing engines to tie into the already-in-development production V-6 rather than the other way around.)
+Nonetheless, the F1 program had given Honda R&D considerable experience with turbocharging, something Honda had used very little in its production engines.
 The only turbocharged car Honda had ever offered for public sale was the City Turbo, offered from 1982 to 1986.

 Aside from reinforcing the marketing connection between the racing engines and the Legend V-6, the turbocharged engine was likely prompted by a recognition that the JDM Legend was handicapped by the lack of engine choices between the overmatched C20A and the expensive-to-own C25A and C27A.
 Rivals’ base 2-liter sixes weren’t any stronger than the C20A, but Toyota, Nissan, and Mazda all offered turbocharged and/or supercharged versions to bridge the gap between the base engines and the pricier 3-number grades.
 From a commercial standpoint, the C20A turbo was long overdue.